CodingKoopa/yamdi/README.md

 ### JVM Configuration

 #### General Options
 The options passed to the Java Virtual Machine can be adjusted by setting the `JVM_OPTS` environment variable.
-This will be passed to both BuildTools and Spigot.
+This will be passed to both BuildTools and the server.

 #### Memory Options
 The amount of memory to be used by the JVM for the BuildTools and the server can be separately set with the custom `BUILDTOOLS_MEMORY_AMOUNT` and `GAME_MEMORY_AMOUNT` variables, for example: